oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

         }
 ```

+Party contact information (`contact`) contains the contact information of the party that was used in this state.

+> In many cases, that could be an email address.

 Date of involvement (`date`) of value type `string` with format `date-time` holds the date and time of the involvement entry.

+Group IDs (`group_ids`) are of value type Product Groups (`product_groups_t`) and contain a list of Product Groups the current
+involvement item applies to.

 Party category (`party`) of value type `string` and `enum` defines the category of the involved party.
 Valid values are: